A balanced team of international excellence across all project areas

 Role within HEAP: CSC leads the Secure Infrastructure for Big Data Work Package (WP10).

-Logical Clocks is the developer of the Hopsworks Platform as a Service (PaaS), an open-source, horizontally scalable information technology platform for storage and processing of sensitive health-care data.
+Hopsworks is a technology company in the artificial intelligence field, and is the developer of the Hopsworks Platform as a Service (PaaS), an open-source, horizontally scalable information technology platform for storage and processing of sensitive health-care data.
 Hopsworks’ unique, multi-tenant security model can support advanced machine and deep learning software.

 The Medical University of Graz specializes in sustainable health research.
 It operates a Comprehensive Cancer Center and hosts the Austrian national node of the European Biobanking and Biomolecular Resources Research Infrastructure (BBMRI-ERIC) and Austria’s national digital pathology infrastructure.
 MUG participates in several international exchange programmes for researchers, teachers, and students.